George X. Schwartz

 George X. Schwartz (January 28, 1915 – March 26, 2010) was a Democratic politician who served as a member of the Philadelphia City Council for two decades.

 Early life

 Though he was born in New York City, Schwartz grew up in West Philadelphia, the son of a successful real estate broker.
 He graduated from West Philadelphia High School in 1932, earned an undergraduate degree from Temple University in 1936, and graduated from Temple Law School in 1940.

 Political career

 State House

 He made his first foray into politics in 1952, when he was elected to one of Philadelphia County's allotted at-large seats in the Pennsylvania State House.
 However, he was not re-elected as a member of the county's delegation two years later.
-He was able to regain a seat in the 1956 election, with the help of Democratic City Committee Chairman and Congressman Bill Green, Jr.
+He was able to regain a seat in the 1956 election, with the help of Democratic City Committee Chairman and Congressman William J. Green Jr.

 Leader of the 34th Democratic Ward

 In 1962, Schwartz became the leader of the 34th Ward in West Philadelphia, defeating Leontina Papa by a vote of 56 to 23.
 He remained ward leader until stepping down in 1982.